Cosmos-0118/TidyWindow/docs/runtime-updates.md

 ## How detection works

-1. The app invokes `automation/scripts/check-runtime-updates.ps1` through the shared `PowerShellInvoker`.
+1. The app invokes `automation/scripts/check-runtime-updates.ps1` through the shared `PowerShellInvoker`, passing a JSON payload that describes each tracked runtime.
 2. The script inspects the local machine:
     - `.NET Desktop Runtime` uses `dotnet --list-runtimes` and selects the highest `Microsoft.WindowsDesktop.App` version.
-    - `PowerShell 7` reports the current `$PSVersionTable.PSVersion`.
+    - `PowerShell 7` shells out to `pwsh` so the installed 7.x version is reported even when the check is executed from Windows PowerShell.
     - `Node.js LTS` calls `node --version` when available.
+3. The script queries `winget show` (when available) to capture the latest version exposed by the package feed, falling back to catalog-safe defaults when offline.
-3. Each result is annotated with a status (`UpToDate`, `UpdateAvailable`, or `NotInstalled`) and the canonical download link defined in the catalog.
+4. Each result is annotated with a status (`UpToDate`, `UpdateAvailable`, `NotInstalled`, or `Unknown`) and the canonical download link defined in the catalog.
-4. The `RuntimeCatalogService` merges the script output with catalog details and exposes a typed model to the WPF layer.
+5. The `RuntimeCatalogService` merges the script output with catalog details and exposes a typed model to the WPF layer.

 ## Using the page

 Open **Runtime updates** from the left navigation.
 The page presents:

 -   A summary banner showing counts of available updates and missing runtimes.
--   A grid with runtime details, detected/expected versions, and a quick link to the official download page.
+-   A grid with runtime details, detected/expected versions, a **Queue update** button (when the runtime maps to an installable package), and a quick link to the official download page.
 -   Color-coded status badges for readability.

 Use **Refresh now** to re-run the detection script.
 The status bar reflects the outcome so you can keep the shell minimized while checks run in the background.